2 Propeller Engines

 Aircraft with two prop-driven engines on the wings are commonly known as commuter planes or turboprops.
 There are many of them in private aviation, but in commercial airline service the most common ones are the Dash-8, ATR-72, Embraer Brasilia, and the Saab 340.
 Place your mouse over the red links below to see the illustrations highlighted with the differences.

-Both the Dash-8 and ATR have their wings on the top of the fuselage.
+Both the Dash-8 (top) and ATR (bottom) have their wings on the top of the fuselage.
 The major difference is that on the Dash-8, the landing gear retract up into a space under the engine housing.
 The ATR’s landing gear retracts up into the bottom of the fuselage.

 The Brasilia has a more conventional appearance and can be recognized by the low wings and long nose in front of the cockpit, which is typical of most Embraer aircraft.